ksandrmatveyev/aws_training/README.md

 	○ handled almost all exceptions from functions in main function<br>
 	○ removed checking of log level and log file arguments.
 They are not needed<br>
 	○ added dictionary for waiters<br>
+	○ added dictionary for waiters and constants for logging and stack functions<br>